3d Modularity Revisited: Introduction, Background, and Summary

 \subsubsection{Defect Operators}

-As mentioned above, $\hat Z$-invariants give information about a three-manifold $M_3$ by computing the half-index, or the supersymmetric partition function on the background of a cigar times the temporal circle, of the 3d ${\cal N}=$2 theory arising from compactifying $M5$ branes on $M_3$.
-It is informative to incorporate half-BPS line operators in the 3d ${\cal N}=$2 theory, arising from M2 branes located at the centre of the cigar and wrap around a link $K\subset M_3$ (\cite{GPPV}, \S4).
+As mentioned above, $\hat Z$-invariants give information about a three-manifold $M_3$ by computing the 3d half-index, or the supersymmetric partition function on the background of a cigar times the temporal circle, of the 3d ${\cal N}=2$ theory arising from compactifying $M5$ branes on $M_3$.
+It is informative to incorporate half-BPS line operators $W$ in the 3d ${\cal N}=2$ theory, arising from M2 branes located at the centre of the cigar and which wrap around a link $K\subset M_3$ (\cite{GPPV}, \S4).
 One can then compute the half-index $\hat Z_b(M_3;W;\tau)$ in the presence of these half-BPS line operators $W$.
-As before, the parameter $\tau\in {\mathbb H}$ can be identified with the complex structure of the boundary torus of the 3-dimensional space $D_2\times {\mathbb R}_t$ on which the 3d ${\cal N}=$2 theory lives.
+As before, the parameter $\tau\in {\mathbb H}$ can be identified with the complex structure of the boundary torus of the 3-dimensional space $D^2\times {\mathbb R}_t$ on which the 3d ${\cal N}=2$ theory lives.

-In this paper we focus on the gauge group $G=\rm{SU}(2)$, while a similar defect half-indices can be defined for general ADE groups.
-See also \cite{CCFFGHP2201, Chung:2022ypb} for prior considerations.
-Moreover, as in the other parts of the paper, we focus on Seifert manifolds with three exceptional fibres, and links associated with the end nodes of the plumbing graph.
-We conjecture an explicit expression for $\hat Z_b(M_3;W_{\boldsymbol \nu};\tau)$, where ${\boldsymbol \nu}=(\nu_1,\nu_2,\nu_3)\in \ZZ^3_{\geq 0}$ specifies the highest weight representations, and $\nu_i$ times the fundamental weight is the highest weight associated to the knot corresponding to the $i$-th end node of the plumbing graph, as well as their formulation in terms of knot surgeries.
+We conjecture an explicit expression for $\hat Z_b(M_3;W_{\boldsymbol \nu};\tau)$, where ${\boldsymbol \nu} : V \to \ZZ_{\geq 0}$ specifies the representations of the associated defects, as well as their formulation in terms of knot surgeries.
+To be precise, and $\nu_v$ times the fundamental weight is the highest weight of the highest weight $sl_2$-representation associated to the knot corresponding to the node $v$ of the plumbing graph.
 We will find that these defect half-indices are indispensable in the full understanding of the quantum modular properties, to be discussed below, of the $\hat{Z}$-invariants.
 This is consistent with our expectation that including supersymmetric defects provides important physical insights into the system.